This post is my overview post on sealers.

 Make sure it’s refined hemp oil (made for a wood finish) as opposed to the edible oil from the grocery store.

-This finish is certainly one of the safest and healthiest options for wooden toys, butcher block countertops, and other food-safe surfaces.
+This finish is certainly one of the safest and healthiest options for wooden toys, butcher block countertops, and other food-contact surfaces.

-I tested the Milk Paint walnut oil and the odor is very mild, even lighter than hemp.
+I tested the Milk Paint walnut oil (pictured on the tray) and the odor is very mild, even lighter than hemp.
 I was extremely happy with its performance on stones.

 I go through sealing various stone types more in the countertop post.

-You certainly can use it on wood, but it’s not as durable as the above oils, so it’s best suited to cutting boards, toys, bookshelves etc.
+You certainly can use it on wood, but it’s not as durable as the above oils, so it’s best suited to cutting boards, toys, bookshelves, and decor items.

-For information on using natural drying oils on stones (which ones work to protect stone and which ones can discolor them), see my post where I test them all.
+For information on using natural drying oils on stones (which ones work to protect stones and which ones can discolor them), see my post where I test them all.

 ii.
 Natural Wax Wood Sealers

-Wood can then be finished with a beeswax polish for extra durability.
+Wood can then be finished with a beeswax or carnauba polish for extra durability.
 Beeswax takes 30 days to fully dry.

 This Beeswax/Carnauba Polish works well but does have mineral spirits in it.
 Mineral spirits do evaporate quite quickly and leave the product once cured.
-I haven’t found odorless mineral spirits to be a very toxic ingredient.
+I haven’t found odorless mineral spirits to be a very toxic ingredient but it’s not for everyone (it’s not totally non-toxic like the walnut oil mix above).

 Hemp and beeswax mixed together make a great food-grade finish for cutting boards and other items.
 I like Fusion brand which is 100% hemp and beeswax with no additives.